The Last Generation to Learn a Trade

 The most striking development of recent months is not that researchers are projecting large-scale displacement, because researchers have been doing that for a decade.
 The striking development is that the people building the technology are now saying it publicly and with unusual specificity.

-The historian Yuval Noah Harari, writing in Homo Deus more than eight years before the current wave of large language models arrived, coined a term that has aged with disturbing precision: the “useless class,” a category of people not poor in the traditional sense, not unemployed by accident or economic mismanagement, but made functionally irrelevant by the arrival of machines that could perform the cognitive work that had previously given those people economic value (Harari, 2017).
+The historian Yuval Noah Harari, writing in Homo Deus more than 8 years before the current wave of large language models arrived, coined a term that has aged with disturbing precision: the "useless class," a category of people not poor in the traditional sense, not unemployed by accident or economic mismanagement, but made functionally irrelevant by the arrival of machines that could perform the cognitive work that had previously given those people economic value (Harari, 2017).
 His argument was not that people would become literally useless but that the economic systems of advanced societies would fail to find a meaningful role for them, and that the political and social consequences of that failure would be severe.
-That argument was controversial in 2017.
+That argument was deeply controversial when Harari first articulated it in 2017.
 In 2025 and 2026, it reads as a reasonably accurate description of what the data is starting to show.

 Why the Transition Will Be Brutal

 What is different about the current disruption is the speed at which it is operating.
 The Industrial Revolution unfolded over roughly a century, giving educational systems, labor markets, and social structures at least some time to adapt, however inadequately.
-The current transition, driven by software that can be updated, deployed, and scaled globally within weeks, is compressing what would historically have been a generational adjustment into a window of five to ten years.
+The current transition, driven by software that can be updated, deployed, and scaled globally within weeks, is compressing what would historically have been a generational adjustment into a window of 5 to 10 years.
 Entry-level positions in finance, law, consulting, technology, creative production, and administrative services are contracting simultaneously, across industries and geographies, in a period when the educational systems that prepare people for those roles are still teaching curricula built for the world that is disappearing.

 The gap between the pace of technological change and the pace of institutional adaptation is not a minor administrative problem.
 It is the central human crisis of this transition.